GetStream/pusher-chatkit-migration/README.md

 ## Migration roadmap

+- March 26th, we received an example export from Pusher.
+Our team is adding support for this export format in [Stream's import systems](https://getstream.io/chat/docs/import/?language=js)
-- Engineering teams from Pusher and Stream are currently collaborating to create an easy way to migrate from Pusher to Stream.
-This document will be updated in the coming days as more information becomes available.
+- Engineering teams from Pusher and Stream are currently collaborating to create an easy way to migrate from Pusher to Stream

 ## Step 1 - Pusher Chatkit Export